Fossil Energy Research and Development (81.089)

 Credentials/Documentation

 Prior successful research and development experience in the fossil energy field and related areas.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
+2 CFR 200 Subpart E-Cost Principles applies to this program.

 Application Procedure